FIFA 21 release date confirmed as Mbappe stars in first look | Goal.com

 FIFA 21 release date confirmed as Mbappe stars in first look

-EA Sports have confirmed FIFA 21 will be releasing worldwide on October 9 after giving fans a first peek at the new game.
+EA Sports has confirmed FIFA 21 will be releasing worldwide on October 9 after giving fans a first peek at the new game.

 The October 9 release date relates only to PlayStation 4, Xbox One, and PC as things stand with no word yet on when the next generation versions will be available as uncertainty surrounds when the PlayStation 5 and Xbox Series X will officially hit the market.